Skip to main content

 Abandonment doesn't always announce itself.
 It hides inside silence: a caption track that disappears without notice, a button that stops working with no fix, an earlier act of care allowed to expire.
 But quiet doesn't mean harmless -- or blameless.

 Abandonment causes harm.
 It breaks trust, severs continuity, and undermines autonomy.
-When access fades and no one intervenes, the result is structurally violent -- not because nothing was done, but because something people rely on becomes unavailable, potentially placing their bodies in harm's way.
+When access fades and no one intervenes, the result is structurally violent because something people rely on becomes unavailable, potentially placing their bodies in harm's way.

 Abandonment doesn't happen on its own.
 It's the outcome of decisions -- or the refusal to make them.
 When access that was once present disappears, the message is clear: accessibility was conditional.
 Inclusion was expendable.